An electric car trip to Spain. Interview with Dainius Jakas

 And what are the challenges of travelling with your family on electric transport?
-Travelling by electric car – what to consider when planning this type of trip.
-How many stops would you have to make to recharge?
+How many times would you have to stop to refuel?
 In general, is the infrastructure for EV travel already sufficiently developed in Europe?
+All this and more in the video.
+Good listening!

 Product categories